pagalvin/tsbook/chapter07_Functions.md

 ### Arrow function as interface components

 Given that arrow functions can define types independent of their implementation, you can use them anywhere else you would use a type, including interfaces.
 This is a very useful capability for many reasons.
 One reason comes into play when you're working with an external library that was not written in TypeScript.
-This obviously happens a lot in the real world[realworld].
+This obviously happens a lot in the real world[^3].
 Let's assume that we are working with one such library that is responsible to create detailed, highly interactive visualizations.
 We don't know how it works and we don't care.
 We consult the library's documentation and see that it provides a robust JavaScript API that includes the following functions:
 - `Render`: We provide the ID of a `<div>` tag on our page and it renders the visualization there.
 - `SetDimensions`: We can set the height an width with this call.
 - `SaveSettings`: We ask the engine to save the current screen settings for use next time.